LeslieJohnson/Surplus-example/doc/index.md

 langIndex(1) // DOM updates, now displays 'hola mundo'
 ```

 TIP: Notice the C-style comment inside braces.
-This is how to
+This is a way to
 put comments within JSX, and is not Surplus-specific.

 `langIndex` is a monad used to get (and change) the language index
 dynamically throughout the app.
-When it's used inside a component or
+Wherever it's used inside a component or
 element, `S` adds the element as a subscriber internally.
 When the
 value inside the monad changes, each subscriber is notified and the
 element is updated.
 This is the \‘reactive\’ part of the app.

-Changing this index results in another text string *in every DOM
+Changing this index results in an display update *in every DOM
-element* that uses that index to get a string value.
+element* that uses the index to get a string value.
 This can be a
 text node, a `CSS` class value, an `href` string or anything else.
 My
 trivial example shows one `div`, but if a hundred elements depended on
 this index, they would all change.
 The `langIndex()` is `S`, and the
 `div` in JSX is `Surplus`.

-Because there is no virtual DOM, there are no Component Lifecycle
+Because there is no virtual DOM, there are no Component Lifecycles,
-states, and no Synthetic Events.
-There *are* Components that, like
+and no Synthetic Events.
+There *are* Components that, like React,
-React, start with a capital letter.
-For compatibility with React,
+start with a capital letter.
+For compatibility with React, keywords
-keywords like `className` and `onClick` are aliased, but need not
+like `className` and `onClick` are aliased, but need not be. `props`
-be.
-Native DOM event handlers, classes, properties etc. work with
+are passed in the same way as React.
+Native DOM event handlers,
-`Surplus` components seamlessly.
+classes, properties etc. work with `Surplus` components seamlessly.

 `Surplus` components look like the pure functional components in
-`React` and `Inferno`. `JSX` is actually a standard separate from
+`React` and `Inferno`. `JSX` is a standard separate from
 `React`, and `Surplus` follows the standard.

 ## What is this App?